Senior Lecturer

 She teaches the following courses:

-school counselling, guidance and counselling, indigenous guidance and counselling, community counselling, marriage and family counselling
+Foundations of guidance and counselling, School counselling, Indigenous guidance and counselling, Community counselling, Marriage and family counselling

 Moeti, B., Koloi-Keakitse, S., & Mokgolodi, H. (2017).
 Married women lived experiences about the value of traditional premarital counselling, go laya.
 The Family Journal: Counselling and Therapy for Couples and Families.
 25(3), 247-256.